The cognitive cost of being just slightly thirsty

 The afternoon cognitive fade that most professionals accept as inevitable is often just mild dehydration wearing a different name.
 You can’t prevent all of it – the time of day still matters, circadian rhythms still matter.
 But a strategic hydration protocol prevents the 2% dehydration that amplifies that afternoon dip into something genuinely hard to work through.

-The leverage point is simple: dehydration is one of the few performance variables you can control immediately, with zero friction, and zero cost.
+The research on hydration and cognitive performance is consistent: dehydration is one of the few performance variables you can control immediately, with zero friction, and zero cost.
 Your brain’s performance is downstream of water.
 Act on it.

 Next 10 minutes